Ohm's law, Joule heat, and Planckian dissipation: Energy flow for a metallic wire connected to a battery

-When the stationary current is established, the net force acting on conduction electrons should be zero.
-This means that the force balance ${\bf F}_{\rm wire}=0$ should be satisfied.
-Then, we have

-This electric field is generated as a response of conduction electrons and background ions in the wire to the battery connection.
-The origin of the electric field will be the rearrangement of the charge distribution by collisions among the electrons and those between the electrons and the background ions.

-Since the direction of ${\bf E}$ is opposite to the current direction, the direction of the Poynting vector ${\bf E}\times {\bf B} /\mu_0$ points radially outwards from the wire.
-Let us assume the part of the wire depicted is a cylindrical shape with circular cross sectional area of radius $r$ and length $\ell$.
-Then, a magnetic filed with the magnitude $H ={I \over {2 \pi r}}$ exists at the surface of the wire.
-The magnitude of the Poynting vector ${\bf E}\times {\bf H} $ is ${{IE} \over {2 \pi r}}$.
+with $n_e$ being the conduction electron density.
+The direction of ${\bf E}_{\rm ind}$ is opposite to the current direction (see Fig.~\ref{fig1B}); thus, the direction of the Poynting vector ${\bf E}_{\rm ind}\times {\bf B} /\mu_0$ points radially outwards from the wire.

+If we follow the typical textbook calculation of the Poynting theorem energy flow for the above situation, it goes as follows: Let us assume the part of the wire depicted is a cylindrical shape with circular cross sectional area of radius $r$ and length $\ell$.
+Then, a magnetic field with the magnitude $H ={I \over {2 \pi r}}$ exists at the surface of the wire.
+The magnitude of the Poynting vector ${\bf E}_{\rm ind}\times {\bf H} $ is ${{IE_{\rm ind}} \over {2 \pi r}}$.
 By integrating it over the side surface of the cylinder, the total energy flow is obtained as

-where ${\cal S}$ is the surface of the cylinder; the Poynting vector goes out only through the side surface of the cylinder with are $2\pi r$.
-Since ${\bf E}$ points in the opposite direction to ${\bf j}$, we have
+where ${\cal S}$ is the surface of the cylinder; the Poynting vector goes out only through the side surface of the cylinder with area $2\pi r$.
+Since ${\bf E}_{\rm ind}$ points in the opposite direction to ${\bf j}$, we have

 where ${\cal V}$ is the volume of the cylinder, and relation $I=j \pi r^2$ is used.
-Then, the relation in Eq.~(\ref{eqPoynting}) is satisfied since the electromagnetic field energy in the wire is constant.

-In the text textbook explanation, the Poynting vector ${\bf E}_{\rm Drude}\times {\bf H}$ points radially inwards to the wire, supplying energy for the Joule heat ${\bf E}_{\rm Drude} \cdot {\bf j}=\sigma^{-1} {\bf j}^2$ \cite{FeynmanII27-5}.
-In the present explanation, the Poynting vector points radially outwards; the term with ${\bf j} \cdot {\bf E}$ has the minus sign, indicating that it is the work done by the battery.
+Then, the relation in Eq.~(\ref{eqPoynting}) is satisfied since the electromagnetic field energy in the wire is constant in the stationary situation.
+The term with ${\bf j} \cdot {\bf E}_{\rm ind}$ has the minus sign, indicating that it is the work done by the battery.
 Thus, the Poynting theorem now states that the energy for the emitted radiation is supplied by the battery through the wire.
-This emitted radiation is the Joule heat.
+This is a sensible result.
+This emitted radiation is the Joule heat; when it is absorbed by some materials it will cause heating.

-Note that the word `potential' is used to refer to both the the potential from the voltage of the battery and the scalar potential of the electric field.
-They are physically different as is manifested in Eq.~(\ref{eq1mu}): The voltage from the battery is the chemical potential $\mu$, which is gauge invariant; on the other hand, the scalar potential $\varphi$ for the electric field is gauge dependent, and can be made zero since the electric field can be expressed without using it by ${\bf E}=-\partial_t {\bf A}$.
-Note that the confusion between these two potentials are prevalent in textbooks and literatures.